Knowing how to speed up Windows 10 might be considered a necessary skill if you don’t have your computer seen by a professional every once in a while.

-To make sure that this does not happen to you, fix any corrupted files on your computer before they have had a chance to cause any harm.
-An easy way to get this done is by using the system file checker utility.
+To ensure this does not happen to you, fix any corrupted files on your computer before they have had a chance to cause any harm.
+An easy way to get this done is using the system file checker utility.

 9. Scan your device for malicious malware

-Another reason that might have caused your computer to take an unnatural amount of time to load is a harmful activity by malicious malware.
+Another reason that might have caused your computer to take an unnatural amount of time to load is the harmful activity of malicious malware.

-Viruses and the likes have been around for years.
-And so, in response, Microsoft now has an anti-virus in its Windows by default called Windows Defender.
+Viruses and the like have been around for years.
+And so, in response, Microsoft now has an antivirus in its Windows products by default called Windows Defender.

-Making it a habit to check for the presence of any malware, using this tool or any other antivirus tool that you prefer is necessary for keeping your Windows 10 at its best.
+Making it a habit to check for the presence of any malware, using this tool or any other antivirus tool you prefer is necessary to keep your Windows 10 at its best.

 If you feel you may have infections that Windows Defender cannot remedy, try the two following free software tools:

-They are a good free option that will solve most infections.
+They are an excellent free option that will solve most infections.
 Download, install and run full scans for both of them.

-One of the telltale signs that you may have an infection, is by opening the Windows Task Manager and taking a look at the CPU usage.
-If it’s constantly at 100% from a fresh startup (even minutes later), you may have an infection.
+One of the telltale signs that you may have an infection is opening the Windows Task Manager and looking at the CPU usage.
+For example, you may have an infection if it’s constantly at 100% from a fresh startup (even minutes later).